Kate Courtney (cyclist): Professional cycling career

-Personal life

-Courtney is a huge fan of sharks and Shark Week.
-Her other hobbies include skiing, surfing, yoga, and photography.
-In 2020, she starred in a concussion education video as part of the CrashCourse virtual reality series for TeachAids.
-She married Will Patterson in 2022.
+In 2020, Courtney appeared in a concussion education video as part of the CrashCourse virtual reality series for TeachAids.
 In 2024, Courtney appeared alongside Tom Cruise in a video promoting the 2028 Summer Olympics which was shown at the 2024 Summer Olympics closing ceremony.

+In June 2026, Courtney won the road race at the United States National Road Race Championships.
+The following month, FDJ–Suez announced that the team had signed Courtney with immediate effect through December 2028.